 We may write $H_*^D(X)$ for the homology of ${\mathbb Z}{S^D_\bullet(X)}_{\text{sub}}$ which is the chain complex with coefficients in ${\mathbb Z}$ induced by the simplicial set ${S^D_\bullet(X)}_{\text{sub}}$.

-The homotopy axiom for the homology $H_*^D(X)$ is now discussed.
+We next discuss the homotopy axiom for the homology $H_*^D(X)$.
 Let $f$ and $g$ be smooth maps from $X$ to $Y$ which are homotopic smoothly in the sense of Iglesias-Zemmour \cite{IZ}.
 Then the homomorphisms $f_*$ and $g_*$ induced on the homology coincide with each other: $f_*=g_* : H_*(X) \to H_*(Y)$.
-The construction of the chain homotopy is almost verbatim repetition of the usual one on the singular chain.
-Observe that the proof uses the fact that $\Delta_\text{sub}^n \times {\mathbb R} \cong (\Delta^n \times {\mathbb R})_\text{sub}$ as a diffeological space and the following lemma; see \cite[1.10 Theorem]{V} for example and the sequence (4.1) below.
+The construction of the chain homotopy is almost verbatim a repetition of the usual one for singular chain.
+Observe that the proof uses the fact that $\Delta_\text{sub}^n \times {\mathbb R} \cong (\Delta^n \times {\mathbb R})_\text{sub}$ as a diffeological space and the following lemma; see, for example, \cite[1.10 Theorem]{V}.